CENVOS

 Cassava Farm: The Centre also has over six (6) acres of cassava farm used for practicals by students offering GNS 222 (Land Use).

-HAIR DRESSING AND COSMETOLOGY: The Centre houses a standard hairdressing and cosmetology centre with equipment and facilities for beauty care, barbingsaloon, body massaging etc.
+HAIR DRESSING AND COSMETOLOGY: The Centre houses a well-equipped unisex hairdressing and cosmetology unit that offers a wide range of beauty and grooming services.

-FRUIT JUICE, BEVERAGES AND NON ALCOHOLIC DRINK PRODUCTION: This unit produces orange and pineapple fruit juice.
-We also produce high quality custard packaged in 350grms and 1.5kg packs
+FRUIT JUICE, BEVERAGES AND NON ALCOHOLIC DRINK PRODUCTION: This Unit specializes in the production of orange and pineapple fruit juice.
+It also produces high- quality custard available in 350g and 1.5kg packs to suit different household needs.

-FASHION DESIGNING: The fashion designing unit has the state of the art straight sewing and industrial machines.
-We also have ordered for the procurement of four head – digital monogramme machine for fabric structural designing and branding and also heat transfer equipment.
-The one already acquired does not meet with the target of the university.
+FASHION DESIGNING: The Fashion Designing Unit has the state-of-the-art straight sewing and industrial machines.
+We also have ordered for the procurement of four-head digital monogramme machine for fabric structural designing and branding, as well as heat transfer equipment.
+The one already acquired does not meet with the University’s target.

-The Centre’s Fashion designing unit has handled some garment production services which includes production of school uniforms for Tai Solarin University of Education Secondary School (TASUESS) and graduation gowns for our University and Higher institutions around.
+The Centre’s Fashion Designing Unit has handled several garment production services which includes production of school uniforms for Tai Solarin University of Education Secondary School (TASUESS) and graduation gowns for our University and other Higher Institutions.

 SHOE AND BAG MAKING: This unit has standard machines and is involved in the production of high quality shoes and exquisite bags for local and international conferences and workshops.